olgasparyan/maps_cities/README.md

 # maps_cities
-R code to create map of Russian cities
+A simple R code to create a map of Russian cities (using a "ggmap" package)